shilpagopi/ML/ML System Design/Solution Track.md

 Tips:
 * For optimizing latency, train smaller models using knowledge distillation
 * For optimizing latency and storage: pruning technique (prune featuremaps) not detrimental to model quality.
 * Use an approximate, fast classification model, say XGBoost or LightGBM, as a candidate generation model before actual huge transformer based models.
+* For query disambiguation, cover multiple possible intents in proportion to their popularity.
+Rely on further user signals.
+* Freshness and Recency: Query classification helps identify which queries require fresh results versus those that can use evergreen content.
+Time-based decay functions can be applied to relevance scores to naturally deprecate older content when appropriate.
+* Feedback Loops: Regularly injecting randomness into rankings to gather unbiased feedback.
+Position bias can be addressed through inverse propensity scoring and click data debiasing.Maintaining golden sets unaffected by feedback loops provides stable evaluation baselines

 Examples:
 * Visual Search System